Operation options

 job_node_account

-(tmp_jobs) — account within which chunks of files with the error log (stderr) and input context are stored.suspend_operation_if_account_limit_exceeded
+(tmp_jobs) — account under which chunks of files with the error log (stderr) and input context are stored. -

-(false) — suspends (pauses) the operation in case of the "Account limit exceeded" error in a job.enable_job_splitting
+(false) — suspends (pauses) the operation in case of the "Account limit exceeded" error in a job. -

-(true) — determines if the scheduler is allowed to adaptively do further splits to users' jobs that take a long time.fail_on_job_restart
+(true) — determines if the scheduler is allowed to adaptively split user jobs that take a long time. -

-(false) — force-interrupts the operation if a started job terminates in any state other than success (like abort or fail).
-Useful for operations that do not tolerate job restarts.title
+(false) — force-interrupts the operation if a started job terminates in any state other than success (such as abort or fail).
+Useful for operations that do not tolerate job restarts. -

 — operation title.
-The passed-in text is shown in the web interface.started_by
+The passed-in text is shown in the web interface. -

-— dictionary describing the client that started the operation.
+— a map describing the client that started the operation.
 This field is not associated with a strict schema.
-The information is shown in the web interface on the operation page.annotations
+The specified information is shown on the operation page in the web interface. -

-Adding user information to the specification root is not recommended: it leads to user data turning up in Unrecognized Spec.
+Adding user information to the specification root is not recommended: This leads to user data appearing in Unrecognized Spec.
 In the future, this practice will be prohibited.

 description

-— dictionary similar to annotations that is also shown in the web interface on the operation page.
-It is best to add only small amounts of human reader friendly information to this section so as not to overcrowd the operation page.use_columnar_statistics
+that also appears on the operation page in the web interface.
+It is best to add only small amounts of human-readable information to this section to avoid overcrowding the operation page. -

 (false) — determines whether to use columnar statistics to accurately estimate the size of jobs when starting operations on tables with column samples.
-This option improves automatic splitting into jobs, with columns taken from the input data forming a small fraction of the input table size (previously, column selection was ignored and jobs turned out to be very small, which had to be rectified with thedata_weight_per_job
+This option improves automatic splitting into jobs, with columns taken from the input data forming a small fraction of the input table size (previously, column selection was ignored, and the resulting jobs were very small, which had to be rectified with thedata_weight_per_job

 (16 MB) — minimum sampling block size.
-Changing the default value is not recommended.
+We do not recommend changing the default value.

 max_speculative_job_count_per_task

-— limit on the number of speculative jobs (currently supported for Map, Reduce, MapReduce, Sort, and Merge operations).job_speculation_timeout
+— limit on the number of speculative jobs (currently supported for Map, Reduce, MapReduce, Sort, and Merge operations). -

-— timeout in milliseconds, after which a speculative job is launched for the executing one.try_avoid_duplicating_jobs
+— timeout period, in milliseconds, after which a speculative job is run for the currently executing one. -

-— (false) if possible, do not run jobs with the same input, if this is not required.
-In particular, it disables speculative jobs.
-But it is impossible to guarantee that jobs with the same input will not be launched.
-For example, if the node on which the first instance of the job was launched has lost connectivity with the cluster, then the job on it will continue to run and potentially create observable side effects.
-But the cluster will have to restart the job with the same input on another node.
+(false) — if possible, prevents jobs with the same input from running, unless required.
+In particular, this disables speculative jobs.
+Still, it is impossible to guarantee that there won't be any jobs run with the same input.
+For example, if the node hosting the first instance of a job loses connectivity with the cluster, the job continues to run on that cluster and can potentially perform observable side actions.
+In this case, the cluster has to restart the job with the same input on another node.

 You can configure I/O parameters for each type of job in the operation.
 If the operation has one job type, the specification section is called job_io

 .
-If the operation features job multiple (applies to MapReduce and Sort operations), then each type has its own section.
+If the operation involves jobs of different types (this is applicable to MapReduce and Sort operations), then each type has its own section.
 The names of these sections are listed in the settings of the corresponding operations.

 User script options

-The following parameters are supported for each user script (default values, if defined, are provided in brackets):
+The following parameters are supported for each user script (default values, if defined, are provided in parentheses):

 command